MicrosoftDocs/ATADocs/ATADocs/ata-privacy-compliance.md

 1. [Download](https://aka.ms/ata-gdpr-script) the MongoDB script (gdpr.js).

-2. Copy the script onto the ATA Center machine and run the following command from the ATA Center machine:
+2. Copy the script into the ATA folder (located at `"C:\Program Files\Microsoft Advanced Threat Analytics\Center\MongoDB` and run the following command from the ATA Center machine:

 Use the ATA GDPR database script to delete entities and delete entity activity data, as described in the following sections.